 You’re Not Alone

-It may surprise you that accidental bowel leakage or ABL affects tens of millions of women and men in the US alone.
-Studies show that 1 in 5 women over the age of 40 experience ABL, and that ABL affects a similar number of men.
+Surprisingly, little bowel leaks affect tens of millions of women and men in the US alone.
+Studies show that 1 in 5 women over the age of 40 experience accidental bowel leakage (ABL), and that ABL affects a similar number of men.
 Despite what a common problem it is, many never speak up about it.
 At Butterfly, we hope to open up this important conversation.

 - 15 million women over age 40 experience ABL.